Chow-Liu++: Optimal Prediction-Centric Learning of Tree Ising Models: Discussion

 While this paper settles the problem of efficiently learning tree Ising models to within local total variation, including with model misspecification or adversarial modification of the data, a variety of questions remain.
 For one, we think of $k$ in the order of $\loctvk k$ as constant, and we leave open the task of efficiently learning a tree achieving optimal dependence on $k$ in the $\loctvk k$ error.

-We assumed an Ising model without external field and it would be interesting to generalize the results to allow for arbitrary external field or to arbitrary higher cardinality alphabets.
-In the latter case, tree metric reconstruction algorithms may need some new ingredients.
+We assumed an Ising model without external field and it would be interesting to generalize the results to allow for arbitrary external field or to arbitrary higher cardinality alphabets and continuous models such as Gaussian models.
+Beyond the binary alphabet case, the component of {\CLpp} based on tree metric reconstruction algorithms may need some new ingredients.

 Perhaps the most compelling open direction is developing efficient algorithms for estimating non-tree graphical models within local total variation.